PaNOSC-ViNYL/ase/doc/development/writing_documentation_ase.rst

 Writing documentation
 =====================

-We use the Sphinx_ tool to generate the documentation (both HTML and PDF_).
+We use the Sphinx_ tool to generate the documentation.
 The documentation is stored in SVN as text files in the :trac:`doc` directory using the reStructuredText_ markup language.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Sphinx: http://sphinx.pocoo.org
-.. _PDF: ../ase-manual.pdf

 Installing Docutils and Sphinx
 ==============================

 If you prefer to configure Sphinx in a vitual machine see :ref:`sphinx_vagrant`.

 The reStructuredText_ parser that Sphinx needs, is part of the Docutils_ project.
 So, we need to install docutils and sphinx (version>= 1.1.3).